-Growing up all over the U.S. and Puerto Rico, Dory Wilson learned the hard way that every new situation could be an opportunity, as long as you smiled, did as you were told, didn't talk back and had the right attitude, dammit!
+Growing up all over the U.S. and Puerto Rico, Dory Wilson learned the hard way that every new situation could be an opportunity, as long as you smiled, did as you were told and didn't talk back, dammit!
 Her diverse background and unique upbringing inspired her to get a graduate degree (MS, OAEd.) and choose a career helping others make the most of their given situation.
-During her 30 year career in people development, she’s been there, done that facing many of the same issues others continue to face in the workplace today.
+During her 30 year career in people development, she’s been there, done that facing many of the same issues young people continue to face in the workplace today.

-She has worked for two of the largest non-profits plus retail and technology Fortune 1000 companies (where she still works today, or did until they saw this) leading talent development initiatives with roles in organizational development, HR, and training.
+She has worked for two of the largest non-profits plus retail and technology Fortune 1000 companies leading talent development initiatives with roles in training, organizational development, and HR.
 As a supporter of feminist leadership long before it became a pop culture phenomenon, she's experienced first-hand the challenge of facilitating change.
 And, as a self-proclaimed rabble rouser, she's never backed down from that challenge.
-She lives with her husband in the scenic Austin hill country with Nucky, their boxer.
-They visit the daughter and son-in-law who live in downtown Austin, for fun, urban adventures.
+She lives with her husband in the scenic Austin Hill Country with Nucky, their boxer.
+For fun, urban adventures they visit their daughter and son-in-law who live in downtown Austin.

 Dory spends a lot of time giving advice and telling other people what to do, but who’s keeping her in line?
 Fortunately, there is a badass boss lady who does just that.
 It’s exhausting work, but someone has to do it.

 Marketing & Event entrepreneur by day, Lindsay always encouraged her Mom to write a book, start a blog, or do anything to stop riding her ass about something.
 Knowing the important role Office Moms played in her own career, coupled with expertise from her day job, the brand, website and photography are Lindsay's vision.